-Create adorable turtle crafts with this paper quilling technique for kids.
+Create this quilling turtle with this easy paper quilling technique for kids.
 This construction paper turtle is ready for your under the sea fun!

 - Construction Paper.
 We used blue, green, and yellow.
 You can use any colors you like!